 An EVUS travel authorization is valid for two years.
 However, if a traveler’s passport or B1/B2 visa expires before the EVUS authorization, it is necessary to re-enroll with EVUS.

 EVUS was introduced in 2016.
-At the moment only citizens from the People’s Republic of China, including Hong Kong, Macau, and Taiwan, need to enroll though it is expected that EVUS will expand and become a requirement for more nationalities.
+At the moment only citizens from the People’s Republic of China, or citizens from Hong Kong, Macau, and Taiwan who are holding a valid passport of People's Republic of China, need to enroll though it is expected that EVUS will expand and become a requirement for more nationalities.

 Chinese citizens can enroll with EVUS at any time.
 However, it is recommended to complete the registration at least 72 hours before traveling to allow time for any complications.